 2. Strengthen your VPN with an SDN

 How does it work?
 It separates the control pane—the network layer that makes traffic routing decisions—from the mechanism that forwards network traffic through routers.
-This allows network traffic to be optimised by classifying it based on application or service type, then further prioritised and forwarded in-line with customised policies.
+This allows network traffic to be optimized by classifying it based on application or service type, then further prioritized and forwarded in-line with customized policies.
 For example, security teams can dictate that trusted business application traffic will be routed across the private network, or social media content is sent to a cloud-security service for further investigation.

 3. Equip your employees

 As we previously mentioned, employees often opt out of security practices because they’re cumbersome.
 To ease the burden, provide a work computer configured to follow best practices like:

 - MFA and SSO to access company accounts and applications